Listowel: Listowel Mutiny

-Listowel was the site of a famous mutiny which occurred during the Irish War of Independence.
+Listowel was the site of a noted mutiny which occurred during the Irish War of Independence.
 On 17 June 1920, members of the Royal Irish Constabulary at Listowel police station refused to obey the commanding officer's orders that they be relocated to police outposts outside of the town.
 The Black and Tans had occupied the town barracks, forcing the redeployment, something which was both dangerous and hopeless in the face of huge local hostility to the men in question.
 Police commissioner Colonel Smythe wished that the RIC constables would operate with the army in countering the IRA's fight for freedom in the more rural areas.
 He suggested while negotiating with the constables that they would be given the power to shoot any suspect on sight.
 Led by Constable Jeremiah Mee, they refused, both from a point of personal safety and possibly also from a sense of sympathy with their country men struggling against the British forces.
 The officers were discharged after the mutiny.
 The episode has come down to be known as the Listowel mutiny.